xsj3n/xsj3n.github.io/src/posts/Modern_Administration_Crash_Course_-_2.md

 As far as what occurs while the lock is held, the path inside `$cfg_file` is checked to see if there is a file there with a size over 0.
 If nothing is there, an empty JSON object is created there. `jq` is used to initialize a `ip_addrs` field if one does not exist, before appending the new `$json` object inside inside it, outputting it to a temp file, and then overwriting the IP address configuration file.

 With that in place, the scripts should all wait their turn, before modifying the file.
-Inside of `virtual_machines.tf`,  within the `windows_2025_dc` resource, a provision block can be added to execute the script for network information collection.
+Inside of `virtual_machines curl.tf`,  within the `windows_2025_dc` resource, a provision block can be added to execute the script for network information collection.

 ```hcl
 resource "proxmox_virtual_environment_vm" "windows_2025_dc" {